trizin/NFT-Marketplace-on-Avalanche/README.md

 #### Placing bids

-Let's start building the place bid function.
+Let's start building the function for placing bids.
 The user calls the `placeBid` function and sends an amount of AVAX.

 Firstly, there are few things we need to check;